 - MultiMarkdown Composer 2 (OS X only unfortunately)

 Implementations in development

 - SublimeText's "ElasticTabstops" plugin inserts spaces rather than moving tabstops.
-There's nothing elastic about those tabstops.
+If there are no tabstops (or tabs) it can't be elastic tabstops.

 - The authors of the ACE browser-based editor copied the SublimeText plugin (so it's broken too).